LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 		\end{bmatrix}
 		\end{align}
 		\]
-		Invert the matrix to get the Euler velocities (unknown) in terms of the world velocities (known):
+		Invert the matrix to get the unknown Euler velocities in terms of the known world velocities:
 		\[
 		\begin{align}
 		\Rightarrow